 8. Vantage Deluxe World Travel – Canada Tours

 Vantage Deluxe World Travel is another tour company that offers lots of multigenerational experiences.
 Its Canada tours are popular choices with the grandparent set.
 “We’re always adding features in that appeal to all ages for these rite of passage trips where grandparents and grandchildren are making memories together,” says Carley Thornell, a member of Vantage’s marketing team.
-For 2019, the Grand Canada Adventure: Rockies & National Parks tour travels to spots like Lake Louise, Banff National Park, and Vancouver and includes activities like glacier and gondola rides, a seaplane tour, and a walk across a suspension bridge.
+One of the most popular trips is Grand Canada Adventure: Rockies & National Parks, with visits to Jasper National Park, Banff National Park and more.

 Set in the foothills of Oregon’s Cascade Mountains, Sunriver Resort offers four championship golf courses, horseback riding, indoor and outdoor tennis courts, easy access to a variety of outdoor activities, and the only private resort airstrip in the Pacific Northwest.
 Its Getaway with the Grands Package provides a $100 daily resort credit that can be applied to resort activities.
 Options include stargazing at the Sunriver Observatory, a canoe or cave adventure, and an indoor camping kit with a teepee tent and sleeping bag so the grandkids can pretend they’re dozing under the stars.